 - Daily Metro

 7. Newspapers are not the only thing Nation Media Group knows how to do.
-The media house also owns a television station (NTV) and a radio station (Easy FM)
+The media house also owns a television station (NTV) and a radio station (Easy FM).
+In March 2016, NMG also commissioned a new state of the art printing press on Mombasa Road in Nairobi.
+The new facility reportedly has the capacity to print 86,000 newspapers per hour which cost KSh2 billion (about US$20 million).

-9. The Nation Newspapers also have a marketing and distribution arm called the Nation Marketing and Publishing Ltd. (NM&P).
+9. The Nation Newspaper also has a marketing and distribution arm called the Nation Marketing and Publishing Ltd. (NM&P).
 Their job is to distribute various popular international magazines and newspapers such as the Economist, Times, Newsweek and Fortune magazines.